ChrisR32/MERN-STACK-APP/README.md

 The main target market for ... is gamers, this group is fairly varied and has people from many different backgrounds and lifestyles, but predominantly consisting of males between the ages of 15-35.
 With this varying userbase we expect the interaction between users to be equally as broad and will be utilising admin roles.
 Similarly to regular roles, the admin will be able to comment and post, but will also have the ability to delete inappropriate posts and ban users if need be.

+The majority of ... is created using the MERN stack, a combination of frameworks and tools written in JavaScript - Mongo Data Base, Express, React and Node.
+This full stack covers both the frontend where end users interact with the site and the backend where information is stored.

 ## tech stack: